jakubrohleder/angular-jsonapi/README.md

 Synchronizers are object that keep sources work together by running hooks in the right order, as well as creating the final data that is used to update object.

-In most cases `jsonapi.synchronizerSimple` is enought.
+In most cases `$jsonapi.synchronizerSimple` is enought.
 But if for example, you synchronize data with two REST sources at the same time and have to figure out which of the responses is up-to-date, you should write your own synchronizer.

-`jsonapi.synchronizerSimple` constructor takes one argument - array of [sources] (#sources).
+`$jsonapi.synchronizerSimple` constructor takes one argument - array of [sources] (#sources).

 ~~~javascript
     var novelsSynchronizer = $jsonapi.synchronizerSimple.create([